isc-projects/kea/doc/guide/dhcp6-srv.rst

-   In the current Kea release it is possible to specify configurations of multiple modules within a single configuration file, but this is not recommended and support for it will be removed in the future releases.
-The only object, besides the one specifying module configuration, which can (and usually was) included in the same file is ``Logging``.
-However, we don't include this object in the example above for clarity and its content, the list of loggers, should now be inside the ``Dhcp4`` object instead of this deprecated object.
+   In the current Kea release it is possible to specify configurations of multiple modules within a single configuration file, but this is not recommended and support for it will be removed in a future release.
+The only object, besides the one specifying module configuration, which can be (and usually was) included in the same file is ``Logging``.
+However, we don't include this object in the example above for clarity; its content, the list of loggers, should now be inside the ``Dhcp6`` object instead of this deprecated object.

 The Dhcp6 configuration starts with the ``"Dhcp6": {`` line and ends with the corresponding closing brace (in the above example, the brace after the last comment).
 Everything defined between those lines is considered to be the Dhcp6 configuration.

-In the general case, the order in which those parameters appear does not matter, but there are two caveats.
+In general, the order in which those parameters appear does not matter, but there are two caveats.
 The first one is to remember that the configuration file must be well-formed JSON.
-That means that the parameters for any given scope must be separated by a comma and there must not be a comma after the last parameter.
+That means that the parameters for any given scope must be separated by a comma, and there must not be a comma after the last parameter.
 When reordering a configuration file, keep in mind that moving a parameter to or from the last position in a given scope may also require moving the comma.
 The